Abstract

 X-ray diffraction

 X-ray diffraction (XRD) patterns were obtained using an X’Pert Pro MPD® diffractometer (PANalytical) with CuKα radiation (λ = 1.5406 nm), generated at 40 mA and 45 kV.
 Scans were conducted over a range of 5–60° (2θ) with an angular step size of 0.0042° and a counting time of 5.08 s per step.
-The average crystallite size (
+The average crystallite size (D) of the apatite-enamel crystals was calculated using the Scherrer equation:

 Where